Doubly Robust Uniform Confidence Bands for Group-Time Conditional Average Treatment Effects in Difference-in-Differences: Inference for CATT

-There are two approaches to establish the identification of the CATT: the analysis based on the ``never-treated'' group and that based on the ``not-yet-treated'' group.
-For ease of exposition, we focus on the never-treated group; the case of the not-yet-treated group is relegated to Appendix \ref{sec:not-yet-treated}.
-Furthermore, we can consider three types of estimands: the outcome regression (OR), inverse probability weighting (IPW), and doubly robust (DR) estimands.
-Throughout the paper, we focus on the DR estimand because only it has the empirically desirable DR property, as discussed below.
+In this section, we develop identification, estimation, and uniform inference methods for CATT defined in \eqref{eq:CATT}.
+For this purpose, there are two options for the comparison group: the not-yet-treated group and the never-treated group.
+For presentation purposes, the main body of the paper presents only the analysis using the not-yet-treated group.
+The analysis using the never-treated group is relegated to Appendix \ref{sec:never-treated}.
+Moreover, we can consider three types of estimands: OR, IPW, and DR estimands. \phantomsection \Copy{AE-10}{ Throughout the paper, we focus on the DR estimand as it is more robust against model misspecifications.}